-They are some obvious running expenses like hosting, ongoing SEO, social media advertizing and promotion but the real cost comes down to the content.
+They are some obvious running expenses like hosting, ongoing SEO, social media advertising, and promotion but the real cost comes down to the content.

-For sake of continuing the example above and to demonstrate how you can make a profitable website, let’s say that you outsource the content to professional writers who are experts about the topics you are publishing.
+For the sake of continuing the example above, and to demonstrate how you can make a profitable website, let’s say that you outsource the content to professional writers who are experts about the topics you are publishing.

-In a month you will publish 12 posts i.e. $2400 and make from advertising $3000 ($100 x 30) so you have a profit of $600 (without accounting for the running expenses and the time that you have to spend doing various tasks to keep the website running).
+In a month you will publish 12 posts i.e. $2400 and earn $3000 ($100 x 30)from advertising so you have a profit of $600 (without accounting for the running expenses and the time that you have to spend doing various tasks to keep the website running).

 So it’s possible to make a profile without selling anything right?